ts33kr/granite/README.md

 Granite makes hard emphasis on the decomposed objective architecture in order to provide enterprise level design and make the factor of the reusable code sky high.
-It also embeds in or provides support for the community standard sort of toolkits, such as NPM and Bower packe managers.
+It also embeds in or provides support for the community standard sort of toolkits, such as NPM and Bower package managers.

 ##Highlights
 In this paragraph we will give you a brief overview of the features